jncraton/ubuntu-server-student-env/readme.md

 `addstudent alice bob charlie`

 This will create new users and home directories for each student.
 Accounts will be given a default password of Password1.
+Students will be prompted to change this password on first login.